privacypatterns/patterns/patterns/Awareness-Feed.md

 ### [Implementation]
 <!-- Guidelines for implementing the pattern; code fragments; suggested PETS; policy fragments.-->

-Every service which makes use of personal information should be investigated during its creation, or retrospectively if already available.
-Not only will this affect the user's understanding once presented to them in layman terms, but it will also allow the controller to realize the privacy impact of their services.
+Every service which makes use of personal information should be investigated by its creators during its creation, or retrospectively if already available.
+The controller in question is responsible for this.
+Not only will this affect the user's understanding once presented to them in layperson terms, but it will also allow the controller to realize the privacy impact of their services.
 This may encourage them to improve the services to be more respecting of privacy.
 A good solution composes of accessibility, as well as transparency and openness.

 #### Accessibility
 There needs to be a balance between the user effort required both to use a service and maintain their privacy.
 Information about the risks should not be deceptive, or difficult for laypersons to comprehend.
 Meeting this balance may also be challenging, as fully comprehending the risks involved might require a certain understanding of the system itself.